darktjm/gamesup/README.md

 use my wrapper script instead of `start.sh` and get the icon from the new location.
-For games that only have Windows installers, I just fill in a desktop file from scratch, using the icon extracted by `dos-gameprep.
+For games that only have Windows installers, I just fill in a desktop file from scratch, using the icon extracted by `dos-gameprep`.
 The desktop file is then moved to `/usr/local/share/applications`, owned by root:games.
 A typical script looks like: